On Some Information-geometric aspects of Hawking radiation: Introduction

 \section{Introduction}

-Quantum field theory in curved spacetime predicts many intriguing physical results, such as the Hawking radiation and the Unruh effect\cite{Bire82}.
-However, the ideal mathematical abstractions in the field-theoretic analysis prevent it from corresponding directly to the phenomena in realistic physical world.
-For instance, boxes with ideally perfect mirrors as box walls experiencing the Unruh effect will cause the alleged self-accelerating box paradox, which will be greatly suppressed if a more realistic model of mirror is chosen\cite{PhysRevD.66.104004}.
+Quantum field theory in curved spacetime predicts many intriguing physical results, such as the Hawking radiation and the Unruh effect \cite{Bire82}.
+However, the ideal mathematical abstractions in the field-theoretic analysis prevent it from corresponding directly to the phenomena in the realistic physical world.
+For instance, boxes with ideally perfect mirrors as box walls experiencing the Unruh effect will cause the alleged self-accelerating box paradox, which will be greatly suppressed if a more realistic model of mirror is chosen \cite{PhysRevD.66.104004}.
 In the case of Hawking radiation, the information loss paradox is a similar problem.
-Ideally field-theoretic evaluations of the Bogoliubov coefficients show that the radiation spectrum is purely thermal and hence the nonthermal information is lost if the black hole evaporates completely\cite{PhysRevD.14.2460}.
-But if we consider the Hawking radiation as a tunneling process and take into account the back reaction of the radiation\cite{PhysRevLett.85.5042}, we can not only easily obtain the related quantities in black hole physics, but also have a more realistic picture of Hawking radiation with spectrum slightly differing from the original field-theoretic calculation.
-In particular, recent works have argued that this slight difference allows the \textit{hidden messengers}\cite{Zhang200998}, the correlations between succesive radiations, to recover nonthermal information from black holes.
-Further, it is shown that the average effects of the dynamical processes of Hawking radiation lead to an effective formulation of the black hole quasi-normal modes that takes a the discrete and countable form such that a radiating black hole looks like an excited atom\cite{epjc/s10052-013-2665-6}, which results in a unitary evolution model for Hawking radiation described by a time-dependent Schr\"odinger equation\cite{1304.1899}.
+Ideally field-theoretic evaluations of the Bogoliubov coefficients show that the radiation spectrum is purely thermal and hence the nonthermal information is lost if the black hole evaporates completely \cite{PhysRevD.14.2460}.
+But if we consider the Hawking radiation as a tunneling process and take into account the back reaction of the radiation \cite{PhysRevLett.85.5042}, we can not only easily obtain the related quantities in black hole physics, but also have a more realistic picture of Hawking radiation with spectrum slightly differing from the original field-theoretic calculation.\footnote{{\it Notes added to the published version}: There is a notable exception \cite{PS09} that the Hawking radiation from linear dilaton black holes in Einstein-Maxwell-Dilaton theory calculated by the tunneling method remains thermal!
+One way out is to referring to quantum gravitational corrections (or other corrections from realistic astrophysical sources) to the tunneling formalism \cite{SHP11} so that the hidden-messenger arguments still apply.
+However, there is still a exception that the pair creation of Kaluza-Klein particles cannot be consistently described by a tunneling process \cite{FV05}, which is ignored/neglected by almost all the black-hole tunneling papers.
+In fact, most of the derivations of Hawking radiation do not refer to the conception of {\it particles}, and on the other hand backreaction can be implemented in those models in one way or another.
+Therefore, now I admit that the tunneling picture is not a universal one, and hence the assertions of this paper are mostly speculations! } In particular, recent works have argued that this slight difference allows the \textit{hidden messengers} \cite{Zhang200998}, i.e. the correlations between succesive radiations, to recover nonthermal information from black holes.\footnote{{\it Notes added to the published version}: The hidden-messenger proposed by Zhang-Cai-You-Zhan is a very general argument since it only depends on the tunneling rate of the form $e^{\Delta S}$ which is shown to hold for all tunnelings \cite{BP11}.
+However, it appears that such a general argument based on $e^{\Delta S}$ was first used by the Beijing Normal University group in 2008 \cite{ZDL08} before the Zhang-Cai-You-Zhan paper in 2009 \cite{Zhang200998}! } Further, it is shown that the average effects of the dynamical processes of Hawking radiation lead to an effective formulation of the black hole quasi-normal modes that takes a discrete and countable form such that a radiating black hole looks like an excited atom \cite{epjc/s10052-013-2665-6}, which results in a unitary evolution model for Hawking radiation described by a time-dependent Schr\"odinger equation \cite{1304.1899}.